compsecmonkey/Reading-List/README.md

 * The Aspiring Leader's Guide to the Future ➖ Clay Scroggins
 * The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees ➖ Ben Mezrich
 * Accelerate: Building and Scaling High Performing Technology Organizations ➖ Nicole Forsgren PhD, Jez Humble, Gene Kim
-* Getting More: How You Can Negotiate to Succeed in Work and Life ➖ Stuart Diamond

 # Table of Contents